Saarland Therme – Review of this oriental spa in Germany

 Prices of the Saarland Therme

 It is possible to take an entry for 2h, 4h or the day.
 The rates vary depending on whether you come on weekdays or weekends and take the extra charge for access to the saunas in the naturist area.
-Tickets are priced from 22,50€ to 40€.
+Tickets cost from €25 to €42.50.
 More information here.

 So, are we going to Saarland?